 \begin{proof} To prove \eqref{eq:regularity_kinf_up} we lower bound $\Kinf(\nu,\mu-\epsilon)$.
 To that end, given the definition~\eqref{eq:defKinfll}, we lower bound $\KL(\nu,\nu')$ for any fixed probability distribution $\nu'\in\pset$ such that

-Since $\nu'$ has a countable number of atoms, one can pick a real number $x>\mu$, arbitrary close to $1$, such that $\delta_x\perp\nu'$ (such that the two probability measures $\delta_x$ and $\nu'$ are singular), where $\delta_x$ is the Dirac distribution at $x$.
+Since $\nu'$ is a probability distribution, it has a countable number of atoms, and one can pick a real number $x>\mu$, arbitrary close to $1$, such that $\delta_x\perp\nu'$ (such that the two probability measures $\delta_x$ and $\nu'$ are singular), where $\delta_x$ is the Dirac distribution at $x$.
 We define

 The expectation of $\nu'_\alpha$ satisfies